EUROPE MARKETS: European Stocks Fall On Stumble In Oil Prices, Central Bank Concerns

 Read: OPEC can't save oil market alone--the U.S. has to step in, says Morgan Stanley (http://www.marketwatch.com/story/opec-cant-save-oil-market-alonethe-us-has-to-step-in-says-morgan-stanley-2017-07-06)

-Mediaset SpA (MS.MI) fell 3.6%, with the Italian broadcaster's rating cut to underpeform at Exane BNP Paribas, according to Dow Jones Newswires.
+Mediaset SpA (MS.MI) fell 3.1%, with the Italian broadcaster's rating cut to underperform at Exane BNP Paribas, according to Dow Jones Newswires.

 (END) Dow Jones Newswires